Subject: potato soups

 1/4 Pint Sour Cream

 Cut the cooled meat into cubes and add to the soup.
-Simmer for a further
+Simmer for a further 10 minutes.
+Stir in the sour cream just before serving.

-From: Dimitri <dimitri_c[at]prodigy.net>
+From: Dimitri (dimitri_c at prodigy.net)

 Date: Mon, 15 Jul 2002 15:01:04 GMT